Skip to Main Content

 • Be between 650-750 words.
 Whether more or less space is allotted is at the discretion of the editor

-Editorial — An editorial is an article that gives the opinions of the editors or publishers of a newspaper or magazine.
+Editorial — An editorial is an article that is written solely by the opinion editor.
 The Ithacan’s editorials offer an informed point of view on the most important issues in the news.
 While they are always based on factual information, editorials themselves are not news stories.

 Reviews — Reviews represent the opinion of the reviewer, and not that of The Ithacan editorial board.